Learning Encodings by Maximizing State Distinguishability: Variational Quantum Error Correction: Properties of Distinguishability Loss

 which by definition allows it to detect $d-1 = w$ errors and correct for

 errors.
 With the number of encoded logical qubits $k$ and the underlying number of physical qubits $n$, one typically uses the description

-to classify the error correction capabilities of a code.
+or $[[n,k,d]]$ for stabilizer codes, to classify the error correction capabilities of a code.
 In this work, we consider \gls{qec} codes with $n \leq 10$, $k \leq 2$, and $d \leq 4$, but in the main part, we also sketch potential improvements that could allow scaling to larger code parameters.

 For some \gls{qec} codes, in particular stabilizer codes, there exist analytic but also numerical techniques to determine the code distance $d$ for a given encoding~\cite{terhal2015quantum,campbell2017roads,pryadko2023qdistrnd}.
 However, these results can not be directly utilized to determine the distance of \gls{varqec} codes.
 Therefore, we introduce the notion of the \emph{potential code distance} $d^{*}$, which can be determined purely based on the distinguishability loss: